 Jupiter left, looking very pained, and Mme.
-Landlord’s voice cracked explaining me that he agreed to reimburse her only partially.
-How she detested the black wall paper and the modern shelves that he had installed in the place of her classic style kitchen…a lie it turned out to be later.
+Landlord’s voice cracked explaining to me that he agreed to reimburse her only partially.
+How she detested the black wallpaper and the modern shelves that he had installed in the place of her classic style kitchen…a lie it turned out to be later.
 But I found myself offering to help her paint her apartment.
 I had no ideas the price my sympathy would cost me, including the injury of my wrist which threatens my future as a graphic novelist.
-I was going down the path that many immigrants, whom she had befriended to expoit, had fallen before.
-To be continued.
+I was going down the path that many immigrants, whom she had befriended to exploit, had fallen before.